Ubuntu: I am because we are

 Mobile-First

 Smartphones as primary access devices.
-Full learning experiences on small screens.
 Offline-capable with smart syncing.

 05